forcedotcom/packaging/messages/package_version_create.md

 # errorMissingPackagePath

-The package path is missing is undefined.
+The package path is missing.
 Supplied options: %s

 # versionNumberRequired